pingcap/docs-dm/en/feature-manually-handling-sharding-ddl-locks.md

 2. Use `unlock-ddl-lock` to ask `DM-master` to unlock the lock.

-    - Use the parameter `--worker` to limit the operation to only target at the restarted DM-worker (`127.0.0.1:8263`).
-    - The DM-worker will try to execute the DDL to the downstream again during the unlocking process (the owner before restarting has executed the DDL to the downstream), so as to make sure that the DDL can be executed multiple times.
+    - Try to execute the DDL to the downstream again during the unlocking process (the owner before restarting has executed the DDL to the downstream), so as to make sure that the DDL can be executed multiple times.

         ```bash
-        » unlock-ddl-lock --worker=127.0.0.1:8263 test-`shard_db`.`shard_table`
+        unlock-ddl-lock test-`shard_db`.`shard_table`
         {
             "result": true,
             "msg": "",
-            "workers": [
-                {
-                    "result": true,
-                    "worker": "127.0.0.1:8263",
-                    "msg": ""
-                }
-            ]
         }
         ```